 You can easily print this topic and read it as one document.
-Just follow the instructions in Print this topic.
+Just follow the instructions in "Print this topic" on page 2.

 Before you start

 If you are new to routing and workload balancing on iSeries server, you may want to look at these pages before you begin looking at the methods: